Terms of Engagement

 The firm has a policy of exploring a legal right of lien over any client documents in our possession in the event of a dispute.
 The firm has also established dispute resolution processes.

 Please note that this assignment does not include an audit, a review of internal controls, or a review of your accounting system.
+Our role will be limited to assistance in the compilation of the financial statements and preparation of the relevant taxation returns based on the information and records provided by you to us.
 It may not disclose fraud defalcations or other irregularities that may occur and we advise that our usual compilation report will be attached to the completed documents.
 However, we will bring to your attention any items noted in the course of our work.

 Please be aware that the completeness and accuracy of the information you provide to us for this assignment remains your responsibility.
 We will forward our end of year questionnaires to you to assist you in collating the information we will require.